-NRC role and responsibilities
+BOD role and responsibilities

-The Board of Directors ("The Board") of the International Investment Bank B.S.C. (c) ("IIB" or "the Bank") has formed a Nomination & Remuneration Committee ("NRC" or the "Committee").
-The Committee's roles and responsibilities includes the following with respect to the remuneration policy of the Bank:
+The Board of Directors ("BOD") of Ajyad Capital B.S.C. (c) ("Ajyad" or "the Firm") roles and responsibilities includes the following with respect to the remuneration policy of the Firm:

-- a) Review the Bank's remuneration policies for the approved persons and material risk-takers, which must be approved by the shareholders and be consistent with the corporate values and strategy of the Bank; - Approve the remuneration policy and amounts for each approved person and material risk-taker, as well as the total variable remuneration to be distributed, taking account of total remuneration including salaries, fees, expenses, bonuses and other employee benefits; - c) Approve, monitor and review the remuneration system to ensure the system operates as intended; - d) Recommend Board member remuneration based on their attendance and performance and in compliance with Article 188 of the Bahrain Commercial Companies Law, 2001; - e) The remuneration committee shall carefully evaluate practices by which remuneration is paid for potential future revenues whose timing and likelihood remain uncertain.
-It must demonstrate that its decisions are consistent with an assessment of the Bank's financial condition and future prospects; - f) Design all the elements of remuneration including fixed salary, allowances, benefits and variable pay scheme for all levels of employees in the Bank.
-In designing the Remuneration Policy, the NRC shall consider the Core Remuneration Policy of the Bank, the business strategy of the Bank, the regulatory pronouncements of the Central Bank of Bahrain and the Labour Law for the Private Sector Law No.36 of 2012 of the Kingdom of Bahrain and inputs from the CEO and Senior Management.
-However the CEO and Senior Management shall not have any decision- making authority with respect to the Remuneration Policy; - g) Approve the remuneration policy and amounts for each approved person and material risk-taker as well as the total variable remuneration to be distributed, taking account of total remuneration including salaries, fees, expenses, bonuses and other employee benefits: - h) Approve targets and associated risk parameters, and variable pay for achieving the set target for each financial year; - i) Approve total variable remuneration to be distributed, considering the total remuneration including salaries, fees, expenses, bonuses and other employee benefits at the end of the financial year based on the evaluation of actual performance as against the target for the financial year; - j) Approve, monitor and review the remuneration system on a regular basis to ensure the system operates as intended; - k) Undertake stress testing of the variable pay on a periodic basis to ensure that the variable pay scheme does not affect the Bank's solvency and risk profile, and its long term objectives and business goals; - I) Undertake back testing to adjust for ex-post risk adjustments to the variable pay paid in earlier years;
+- a) Review the Firm's remuneration policies for the approved persons and material risk-takers which must be consistent with the corporate values and strategy of the Firm; - b) Approve the remuneration policy and amounts for each approved person and material risk-taker, as well as the total variable remuneration to be distributed, taking account of total remuneration including salaries, fees, expenses, bonuses and other employee benefits; - c) Approve, monitor and review the remuneration system on regular basis to ensure the system operates as intended; - d) Recommend Board member remuneration based on their attendance and performance and in compliance with Article 188 of the Kingdom of Bahrain Commercial Companies Law, 2001; - e) The BOD shall carefully evaluate practices by which remuneration is paid for potential future revenues whose timing and likelihood remain uncertain.
+It must demonstrate that its decisions are consistent with an assessment of the Firm's financial condition and future prospects; - f) Design all the elements of remuneration including fixed salary, allowances, benefits and variable pay scheme for all levels of employees in the Firm.
+In designing the Remuneration Policy, the BOD shall consider the Core Remuneration Policy of the Firm, the business strategy of the Firm, the regulatory pronouncements of the Central Firm of Bahrain and the Labour Law for the Private Sector Law No.36 of 2012 of the Kingdom of Bahrain and inputs from the CEO and Senior Management.
+However the CEO and Senior Management shall not have any decision- making authority with respect to the Remuneration Policy; - h) Approve targets and associated risk parameters, and variable pay for achieving the set target for each financial year; - i) Approve total variable remuneration to be distributed, considering the total remuneration including salaries, fees, expenses, bonuses and other employee benefits at the end of the financial year based on the evaluation of actual performance as against the target for the financial year; - k) Undertake stress testing of the variable pay on a periodic basis to ensure that the variable pay scheme does not affect the Firm's solvency and risk profile, and its long term objectives and business goals; - I) Undertake back testing to adjust for ex-post risk adjustments to the variable pay paid in earlier years;